 The bottom portion of the page also contains information that is crucial for proving fault in a personal injury case.
 These include details on the primary and secondary cause of the crash, any citations or arrests, the owner of any property damaged in the accident, and the posted speed limit.
 The police officer must also affix their identification number, supervisor’s name, and signature on this page.

 Page 2 – Pictorial Narrative of the Accident

 The second page of the Illinois Traffic Crash Report contains a pictorial narrative of the accident.
 The responding officer must create a diagram that shows the direction the vehicles were initially traveling, where the accident occurred, and where the involved vehicles were after the accident.
 The narrative must also make note of any intersections, traffic signals, and skid marks.

 The law enforcement official must then provide a written narrative of the accident detailing how and why the officer believed the accident happened.
 In this section, the officer may also include any observations he or she made at the scene, and any notes from interviews with the drivers and witnesses.
 The box located on the right side of the report’s second page is only used when a commercial vehicle is involved in the accident.

 Consult A Lawyer Today

 If you or someone you know has been involved in a car accident, seek advice from an experienced legal professional as soon as possible.
-A qualified attorney from Willens Law Offices can help ensure your rights are protected and that you receive fair compensation.
+Contact a qualified attorney from Willens Law Offices can help ensure your rights are protected and that you receive fair compensation.